htirawi/q8m/README.md

 Built with ❤️ for the frontend developer community.

-_Last updated: January 2025 - Pre-Push Validation System v2.0_
+_Last updated: January 2025 - q8m Enhancement Plan v2.0_